CISMM/MicroscopeSimulator2/README.txt

 1. Download CMake 2.8.10 or higher from http://www.cmake.org/cmake/resources/software.html

-If you are developing on Windows, you will also need to develop the NSIS scriptable install system from http://nsis.sourceforge.net/Download.
+If you are developing on Windows, you will also need to install the NSIS scriptable install system from http://nsis.sourceforge.net/Download.
 CMake requires this to make installer programs.